There's No Place Like "Your" Home For Furry Pests

-Hughes Exterminators Offers Prevention Tips to Keep Wildlife Outside
+Hughes Exterminators Shares Tips to Keep Wildlife in the Wild

 Squirrels: Both gray and flying squirrels are known to seek shelter in attics, exterior walls and even between floors using insulation as nesting material.
 In addition to the damage their chewing and nesting can cause, squirrels can be carriers of fleas and other unwanted organisms that can infest the entire home once brought inside.